Mint Chip Ice Cream

 How to make mint chip ice cream:

 1. Prep.
-If using KitchenAid attachment, place the bowl into the freezer a full day in advance (or at least 15 hours) before churning.
+If using a KitchenAid attachment, place the bowl into the freezer a full day in advance (or at least 15 hours) before churning.

 2. Temper the eggs.
 See directions above.